TheBestTvarynka/crypto-helper/README.md

 The crypto-helper is an online app that helps to work with the diferent crypto algorithms.
 This app can hash/hmac, encrypt/decrypt, and sign/verify the data.

 All computations are performed on the client side.
-This tool never sends the data the any servers.
+This tool never sends the data to the any server.
 Tip: if your input is not hex-encoded then you can use a [byte-formatter](https://bf.qkation.com) to transform input to the hex format.

 ### Features